UK citizens blind to how their data is used by organisations

 The research found that 65% think their personal information is being shared without their knowledge.
 However, public services are trusted more than many private sector organisations.
 In fact, UK consumers stated that healthcare organisations such as hospitals and GPs are the most transparent when it comes to informing citizens how their data will be used.
 Whereas, 40% claimed that retailers are rarely or never transparent about their use of consumers’ personal data.

-Chris Doutney, Executive Director, Digital, explains: “Every day, all over the world, billions of people use mobile devices to take photos, shop online and use apps.
+Steve Thorn, Executive Director, Digital, Civica explains: “Every day, all over the world, billions of people use mobile devices to take photos, shop online and use apps.
 But personal data breaches are too often making headlines.
 GDPR aims to give control of data back to citizens, so it’s of great concern that most don’t know what it is.
 For the new legislation to be effective – and give citizens power over their data – we need to start educating them on the legislation now.
 If the UK public doesn’t understand how their data is being used, or the power they will now hold to stop unwanted use of personal data, then it’s a huge opportunity missed.

 “Getting ready for GDPR won’t be easy, but it’s a challenge we must all be prepared for.
 The businesses that embrace change and look beyond compliance to create a data driven approach to customer service and interaction will be the ones that benefit the most.”